 Whether your riding season is short or long, chances are you’ll want to have at least a few pairs of baggy bike shorts so you’re not doing laundry every other day.
 The Singletracks staff has tested a ton of apparel this year, including these lightweight men’s shorts, all priced under a hundred bones.
-Many of these shorts are available in women’s style, find them reviewed here.
+We also reviewed these women’s mountain bike shorts.

 About our testers: Jeff is 6’3″ (1.90m) and 160lbs.
 Matt is 5’8″ (1.73m) and 160lbs.